xCDAT/xcdat/CONTRIBUTING.rst

 Guidelines
 ~~~~~~~~~~
-1. ``master`` must always be deployable
+1. ``main`` must always be deployable
-2. All changes are made through support branches on forks
+2. All changes are made through support branches
-3. Rebase with ``master`` to avoid/resolve conflicts
+3. Rebase with the latest ``main`` to avoid/resolve conflicts
 4. Make sure pre-commit quality assurance checks pass when committing (enforced in CI/CD build)
 5. Open a pull request early for discussion
-6. Once the CI/CD build passes and pull request is approved, squash and rebase your
+6. Once the CI/CD build passes and pull request is approved, squash and rebase your commits
-   commits
-7. Merge pull request into ``master`` and delete the branch
+7. Merge pull request into ``main`` and delete the branch

 Things to Avoid
 ~~~~~~~~~~~~~~~
 1. Don't merge in broken or commented out code
-2. Don't commit onto ``master`` directly
+2. Don't commit directly to ``main``

+   *  There are branch-protection rules for ``main``

-3. Don't merge with conflicts (handle conflicts upon rebasing)
+3. Don't merge with conflicts.
+Instead, handle conflicts upon rebasing

 Source: https://gist.github.com/jbenet/ee6c9ac48068889b0912